Homeschooling in Montgomery County

 MCPS Virtual Academy

-For the 2020-21 school year, MCPS is offering a virtual academy that provides online learning for students in kindergarten to Grade 12.
+For the 2021-22 school year, MCPS is offering a virtual academy that provides online learning for students in kindergarten to Grade 12.
 Known as Montgomery Virtual, the program lets students take classes from home, but it is not considered “homeschooling” or "home instruction."
+Note: The virtual academy is closed to new applicants for the 2021-22 school year, except for some narrow exceptions, including serious health concerns.

 Virtual academy students are enrolled in MCPS; courses are taught by MCPS teachers; and students can participate in MCPS extracurricular activities.
 Elementary and middle school students have full days of live instruction.
 High school students have the option of a full-time or part-time program.

 Students interested in the program are required to apply for admission and must be approved to participate.
 For the 2021-2022 school year, the program will serve students with qualifying extenuating circumstances (including physical and mental health-related reasons, as well as demonstrated academic success during virtual learning).
+If your child has an IEP, be sure to check how placement in the virtual academy could affect any services your child receives.
 For more information, see the MCPS Virtual Academy.

 One of the beauties of homeschooling is that families can select an instruction style that works best for their children.
 “Unschooling” or “self-directed learning” is a popular style for teaching autistic homeschooled children.
 Rather than having a rigid curriculum, this method allows students to follow their natural curiosity and explore topics that interest them; parents/guardians or tutors facilitate learning.